 Your plan and billing will also stay the same for now.
 Sprint is still your network, and you’ll receive the same perks and privileges that you did before the merger.
 You might even see increased network coverage in areas that are covered by T-Mobile.

 If and when there are changes in your plan structure or billing, you’ll be informed by T-Mobile and given alternative options.
-Hopefully the company will grandfather in those who have legacy plans (like that awesomely cheap $35 Kickstart Unlimited plan).

 How the merger will affect T-Mobile customers

 If you’re a T-Mobile customer, then it looks like you’re on the side of the bigger fish, so to speak.
 Because the Big T will be gobbling up Sprint, your plan, pricing, and perks should stay the same, at least for the next couple of years.